RevealBi/Documentation/en/developer/web-sdk/using-the-server-sdk/replacing-data-sources/replacing-data-sources-excel-csv.md

             }

             var localItem = new RVLocalFileDataSourceItem();

-            // The SDK replaces the "local:/" string with the local folder name you have set as LocalStoragePath localItem.Uri = @"local:/" + title;
+            // The SDK uses the local folder set as LocalStoragePath. localItem.Uri = @"local:/" + title;

-            // The Title will be displayed as a datasource name in "Dashboard Edit" mode. localItem.Title = title;
+            // The title assigned here is the original data source name. localItem.Title = title;
             resourceBased.ResourceItem = localItem;